BigJk/clai-obsidian/README.md

 Let's break down what the workflow does:

+- The frontmatter defines the name and description of the workflow that will be shown in the selection list.
 - The `# CLAI::SYSTEM` defines the system prompt for this workflow.
 - The following `# CLAI::USER` defines a user message:
   - The `{{ call .File "./setting.md" }}` inserts the content of the `setting.md` file.